 Tap has evolved as an American dance form, popularised throughout the world, with debate about its origins coming from African dance, Irish dance and/or clog dancing.
 The dancer uses their feet to strike the floor, beating out different rhythms, with dancers wearing tap shoes which have small metal plates on the toe and heel to give the distinctive sound.
 Tap dance is a theatrical art form often seen on stage in musicals.

-ISTD uniforms for the Classical Greek, Modern Theatre, National Dance, and Tap Dance Faculties are now available for dance teachers and schools to purchase through International Dance Supplies.
+ISTD dancewear for the Classical Greek, Modern Theatre, National Dance, and Tap Dance Faculties is available for dance teachers and schools to purchase through International Dance Supplies.
 To open an account, or shop now if you already have an IDS account, call +44 (0)1626 36 3232 or visit www.ids.co.uk.

 Show how much you value ISTD teachers and download a selection of jpeg images to share on social media or post to your website.

 A video of a Tap demonstration by Eilidh Ross and two ISTD students at Move It 2015.

 11 JulReports and results from another successful event at the Hawth Theatre